ESGF/esgf-globus-download/docs/globus_search_and_download.md

 ![activity](globus_activity.png)

-Once the task is completed you receive an email from `Globus Notification <no-reply@globus.org>` with subject
+Once the task has completed, you'll receive an email from `Globus Notification <no-reply@globus.org>` with subject
 ```
 SUCCEEDED - CLI Batch
 ```

-and a body similar to the following
+and a body similar to the following:

 ```
 TASK DETAILS